 Hanwha Seeks Measures to Enhance Its Global Competitiveness at Summer Davos

-- - Hanwha Q CELLS CCO Dong Kwan Kim served in a discussion panel
+- Hanwha Q CELLS CCO Dong Kwan Kim served in a discussion panel on renewable energy

 [June 29, 2017] Hanwha Group participated in the Annual Meeting of the New Champions 2017 (AMNC 2017), also known as the Summer Davos, held in Dalian, China to strengthen business ties with global experts and to find ways to enhance the competitiveness of its core businesses in solar, petrochemical, life insurance, and leisure services.